hybridink/hybrid.ink/award/rules.md

 * All ranked nominations will be recognized, with the top ranked nomination winning the category.
 * Ties are allowed.
 * The award for the first year will be a certificate and recognition on [Hybrid](/){: class="brand" }.

+## Category Restrictions

+All categories require that a work be available in a public fashion (that is, anyone should be able to view, download, purchase, or otherwise access the content, with no limits on who[^signups]).
+Additionally, all categories are open to works created outside the fandom as well as in.

+### Article category

+Wordcount
+:   0-25,000 words.[^wordcount]

+Accessibility
+:   Posted publicly or published in a publicly available source (book, magazine, journal, etc).
+Articles may be posted on a website, self-published, or published through an organization, but must be dated.

+### Book category

+Wordcount
+:   25,000+ words.[^wordcount]

+Content
+:   The award should nominate a book, which may be an anthology or a single author book.
+Either way, the book should have a unifying them revolving around the furry subculture.

+Accessibility
+:   Published in a publicly available fashion (hard copy or e-book, purchasable through means accessible to the average book-buyer).
+Books may be published through a publisher or self-published, but must be dated.
+E-books may be a single file such as an EPub or PDF file, or may be broken into separate files such as different HTML pages for each chapter.

+### Video category

+Content
+:   The award should nominate a video, a video series, or a movie.
+There is no restriction on the content of the video (e.g: live action, animated, a lecture, etc.) other than it revolve around the furry subculture.

+Accessibility
+:   The video should be accessible in a public fashion and must be dated.
+There is no restriction placed on distribution mechanism (e.g: YouTube, Vimeo, personal site, DVD, etc.).
+Videos maybe streaming, downloadable, or on a physical medium.

+### Audio category

+Content
+:   The award should nominate an audio recording such as a podcast, an audio-reading of a non-fiction work, or an audio lecture that revolves around the furry subculture.

+Accessibility
+:   The audio work should be accessible in a public fashion and must be dated.
+There is no restriction placed on distribution mechanism, such as podcast, audiobook distributor, direct download, or physical medium.

+### Platform, publisher, or channel category

+Content
+:   The award should nominate a platform, publisher, or channel that revolves around the furry subculture[^platforms].

+Accessibility
+:   The platform, publisher, or channel should be accessible in a public fashion.
+There is no restriction placed on distribution mechanism or medium.
+There is no date requirement, other than that the platform, publisher, or channel must be active at nomination time.

+### Other category

+Content
+:   The award should nominate a work of non-fiction not otherwise covered.
+This may include a website, a hypertextual article or resource (which doesn't fit under the platform category), a game, a comic, etc. The sky's the limit on this one.
+However, it should retain a focus on the furry subculture.

+Accessibility
+:   The work should be accessible in a public fashion.
+There is no restriction placed on distribution mechanism, such as a distribution platform like itch.io, a publisher for things such as comics, or a website.
+The work should be dated, if possible.

+[^signups]: Signing up to a website as a requirement to view a nomination doesn't count as a restriction; by this we mean that cases where only members of a group or organization are allowed to access the resource would be ineligible.

+[^wordcount]: This is flexible and intended only as a guide, as the distinction between article and book is more a matter of the scope of content: an article (usually) explores a single facet of a single topic, whereas a book is far broader in scope, and may cover several related topics.
+Longer articles and shorter books will, of course, be considered.

+[^platforms]:  This means the bit that does revolve around furry: yes, YouTube is a platform, but Culturally F'ed is the channel that is eligible).
+For a better example, an issue of <span class="brand">Hybrid</span> is eligible as a book (anthology type), an article in that issue is eligible as an article, but <span class="brand">Hybrid</span> is eligible as a platform, publisher, or channel.